We value our local environment and recognise the important role we play in preserving and enhancing it for the benefit of our community.

 If you are flying for fun and not for economic gain, then the regulations are less restrictive.
 You do not need to be certified, providing you follow some simple safety rules.

-If you are concerned about drones and your privacy, you can contact the Office of the Australian Information Commissioner for more information or telephone 1300 363 992.
+If you are concerned about drones and your privacy, you can contact the Office of the Australian Information Commissioner for more information or phone 1300 363 992.

 CASA’s regulations address issues that arise if a RPA is being operated in a way that creates a hazard to another aircraft, another person or property.